Brentwood Theatre

 Brentwood Theatre, Jacksonville, Florida

 The Brentwood Theatre was a Jacksonville neighborhood theatre, built in the Art Moderne style.
-It was opened in April, 1941 and was operated by Paramount Pictures Inc. throught their subsidiary E.J.
+It was opened on April 10, 1941 with Jack Benny in “Love Thy Neighbor” & Frank Morgan in “Wild Man of Borneo”.
+It was operated by Paramount Pictures Inc. thru their subsidiary E.J.
 Sparks.
 It was a typical “grind house”, playing double features on the second runs exclusively.
 Air conditioning was never installed; a fan system was employed instead.
-It was still open in 1955, but had closed by 1957.
+It was closed in 1956.

 The building is currently the Brentwood Branch Library of the Jacksonville Public Library System.
 The marquee and poster frames still hang.